DOAJ/doaj/pages/source/legal/terms.md

 ---
 layout: sidenav
-title: "Terms and conditions"
+title: Terms and conditions
-short_title: "T&Cs"
+short_title: T&Cs
-order: 4
 section: About
 toc: true
 sticky_sidenav: true
-highlight: false
-permalink: /terms/
 ---

 ### Conditions of use